Updated July 13, 2023

-In this type of bridge financing, the company takes the debt from the commercial banks knowing the high interest rate, and after getting the big amount loan sanctioned earlier, the commercial bank loan is repaid.
+In this type of bridge financing, the company takes the debt from the commercial banks knowing the high-interest rate, and after getting the big amount loan sanctioned earlier, the commercial bank loan is repaid.
 In this type of situation, the company is ready to take the risk, and thus the debt bridge financing comes into the picture.

 3. IPO Bridge Financing

 In this case, a company takes a loan for the purpose of getting an IPO.
-When a company announces IPO at that time, the company incurs a huge expense to finance that expenses sometimes company demands finances and thus, it is known as IPO bridge financing.
+When a company announces IPO at that time, the company incurs a huge expense to finance that expenses sometimes company demands finances, and thus, it is known as IPO bridge financing.
 The rate of interest, in this case, is also on the higher side, but the company takes the loan to cover this expense.

-When should we use Bridge Financing?
+When Should we use Bridge Financing?

-Bridge financing is helpful for the company if the big amount loan is not received on time.
+Bridge financing is helpful for the company if a big amount of loan is not received on time.
 The company’s work depends on its finances, and thus the companies are required to take some small-ticket loans from commercial banks or venture capital firms.
 The company also bears a high-interest rate for the same.
 After the big sanctioned amount of loan is realized, the company pays off the short-term loan.
 This is the system of bridge financing and thus is the reason why bridge financing is being used.

-Cost of bridge financing
+Cost of Bridge Financing